k-zubi/alternative-internet/README.md

 ## Features

-- **Multiple Fictional Scenarios**: Includes Retrofuturist, Etherweave, Cyberpunk, and Solarpunk scenarios
+- **Sample and Custom Fictional Scenarios**: Includes Retrofuturist, Etherweave, Cyberpunk, and Solarpunk scenarios as samples and allows users to create custom scenarios.
-- **Dynamic Content Generation**: Creates realistic content using language models
+- **Dynamic Content Generation**: Creates realistic HTML webpages using language models, including by leveraging the Cerebras API for ultra-fast generation.
-- **Interactive Chat Interface**: Engage with the fictional internet through a chat-based interface
-- **Image Generation**: Custom imagery that matches each alternative scenario
+- **Image Generation**: Custom imagery that matches each alternative scenario, generated using the Flux Schnell model on the FAL API for ultra-fast image generation.
-- **Extensible Framework**: Easy to add new fictional scenarios

 ## Installation